Pledge to only fund and create free software and free content

 Whatever one thinks of the politics of Grover Norquist's "No New Taxes"

-pledge taken by most US Republicans, it is an example of a "pledge" that has had an enormous impact on US politics:
+pledge taken by most US Republicans, it is an example of a "pledge" that

 "Norquist's Tax Pledge: What It Is and How It Started"